Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

   - VTG : Track and speed

-## Connecting HC-06 modules
+## Connecting wireless serial modules

-When MicronetToNMEA is configured to send its console and/or NMEA output to a standard wired UART (i.e not USB), you can consider connecting a HC-06 Bluetooth transceiver to easily get wireless connectivity to your PC/Tablet.
-HC-06 is powered with 5V but can handle 3.3V signals.
+When MicronetToNMEA is configured to send its console and/or NMEA output to a standard wired UART (i.e not USB), you can consider connecting a HC-06 Bluetooth transceiver or an Serial WiFi board to easily get wireless connectivity to your PC/Tablet.
+Both boards are powered with 5V but can handle 3.3V signals.
 Only VCC, GND, RXD & TXD need to be connected.
-Figure [4.5](#figure:hc06) shows how to connect HC-06 with the default configuration.
+Figure [4.5](#figure:hc06) shows how to connect e.g. HC-06 with the default configuration.

 ![Connecting Teensy and HC-06](MicronetToNMEA_HC06.png)